Discover How to Increase Your Breast Milk Supply Fast With These 10 Drinks

 Brewer’s yeast is a fungus that is used to brew alcohol and making bread.
-It is a very popular supplement because it is loaded with protein, minerals, amino acids, iron and B vitamins.
+It is a very popular supplement because it is loaded with protein, minerals, amino acids, iron, and B vitamins.
 The nutritional benefits are likely helpful for boosting breast milk supply.
 Although there is no scientific evidence proving the correlation between consuming brewer’s yeast and increasing breast milk supply, there is a lot of anecdotal evidence from moms who swear by this stuff.

-Brewer’s years is actually quite good for you so even if it doesn’t boost your supply the way you expected, it might be worth a try as you will be giving yourself and baby extra nutrition.
+Brewer’s yeast is actually quite good for you so even if it doesn’t boost your supply the way you expected, it might be worth a try as you will be giving yourself and baby extra nutrition.
 You might also see a boost in your energy levels as brewer’s yeast is known to combat fatigue and help alleviate baby blues.
-Brewer’s yeast also helps nourish skin and hair, lower blood sugar levels, helps lower cholesterol and can even help fight off nasty colds.
+Brewer’s yeast also helps nourish skin and hair, lower blood sugar levels, helps lower cholesterol, and can even help fight off nasty colds.
 Not too shabby!

 This Brewer’s Yeast Powder for Lactation is perfect for breastfeeding moms.
 It is debittered so probably won’t gag while trying to drink it.
 Yay!
 If you try it, let me know what you think!

 You have probably heard how important protein intake is for yourself and your baby when you are pregnant and nursing.
 Most doctors recommend consuming a minimum extra 25 grams of protein a day when pregnant and nursing.